-Although there are a variety of remedies to lesson those feelings, today I’m sharing my go-to method to relax and calm my nerves, and it takes less than a minute.
+Although there are a variety of remedies to lesson those feelings, today I’m sharing the fastest method I know to relax and calm my nerves, and it takes less than a minute.

-It’s simple; 3 deep breaths in and out through the nose.
+It’s simple; to calm your nerves quickly you take 3 deep breaths in and out through the nose.

 I know, I know.
 We hear all the time from our yoga teachers, mystics and gurus, and endless articles online and in print on how deep and focused breathing is the starting point for stilling our inner turmoil.

 Breathing is one of the most basic of things we do each day, yet it’s easy to ignore.